Teviot Creek Dam

+Overview

+Completed in 2001, the dam is 8 m high and 129 m long.
+The resultant 2600 ML reservoir draws from a catchment area of 760 km2.

-Teviot Creek Dam is a dam in North Queensland, Australia.
-It is located on Teviot Creek, a tributary of the Isaac River, upstream of the Burton Gorge Dam.
-Burton Coal Pty Ltd has a licence to take 1,500 ML/year from the dam.
+The Teviot Creek is a tributary of the Isaac River, upstream of the Burton Gorge Dam.

+Burton Coal Pty Ltd, who built the dam, have a licence to draw 1,500 ML per year from the dam.
 The monthly supply reliability based on a relatively short period of record is thought to be 100%.
 This does not account for the current critical period and the supply should not necessarily be relied on in future.
-Teviot Creek Dam is owned and operated by RAG Australia Coal subsidiaries.
+The Teviot Creek Dam is owned and operated by RAG Australia Coal subsidiaries.